If you are wondering where your self-esteem stands, I have discovered a lovely little test. It’s simply this:

 Have a conversation with another person or group of people.
 Then listen.
 Don’t try to add to the conversation.
 You can ask more questions, but I want you to hear them speaking and, as you do, to observe your thoughts.

 Healthy self-esteem is present when you hear and understand what others are saying without thinking about yourself much at all.
 More specifically, you don’t think about how what they are saying relates to you.
 You may use the word “I,” but it will always be in reference to the other person or people, for example:

 Notice that what you think doesn’t have to be positive to indicate healthy self-esteem.
 The last comment is quite critical.
-However, it must always be a simple observation.
-It cannot be a comparison between a person and yourself.
+However, your thought must be simply an observation.

 Conversely, compromised self-esteem shows up in the following types of reactions:

 “They are so much more together than I am.”

 “Am I saying the right things in response?”